Search results

 How many Leonardo da Vinci paintings are on display in Paris?

-Our current data shows 2 Leonardo da Vinci paintings on display in Paris, spread across the Louvre Museum.
-Coverage is based on Wikidata records and may not reflect every work currently on display.
+Our current data shows 1 Leonardo da Vinci painting on display in Paris, held at the Louvre Museum.

 Which museum in Paris has the most Leonardo da Vinci paintings?

-Louvre Museum holds all 2 known Leonardo da Vinci works in Paris.
+Louvre Museum holds all 1 known Leonardo da Vinci work in Paris.

 Where else can I see Leonardo da Vinci's paintings?